All Recipes/ Dinner

 baked potatos, haddock, fiddlehead ferns, lemon

-How to Cook Fiddlehead Ferns with a Parmesean, Garlic Seasoning.
-This recipe for One-Pan Garlic Parmesean Fiddleheads Ferns with Potatoes, Haddock Fish Fillet, features an array of New England Ingredients.
+How to Cook Fiddlehead Ferns?
+This recipe features delicious ferns with Parmesan, Garlic Seasoning.
+This recipe for One-Pan Garlic Parmesan Fiddleheads Ferns with Potatoes, Haddock Fish Fillet, features an array of New England Ingredients.

-Fiddleheads ferns are the unfurled tops of ferns before they open up, into feathery green fronds.
+Fiddlehead ferns are the unfurled tops of ferns before they open up, into feathery green fronds.
 Fiddlehead ferns are edible and have a versatile flavor profile.
-The fern tops taste like broccolli rabe and have a similiar texture.
-Using fiddlehead ferns as an ingredient can be intimidating the first time and finding a good recipe even more so.
-This recipe is quick, and utilizes a layering technique to infuse flavors of garlic and parmesean into the fiddleheads, potatoes, and haddock fish.
+The fern tops taste like broccoli rabe and have a similar texture.
+Using fiddleheads as an ingredient can be intimidating the first time and finding a good recipe even more so.
+This recipe is quick, and utilizes a layering technique to infuse flavors of garlic and parmesan into the fiddleheads, potatoes, and haddock fish.

 fiddlehead ferns with potatoes on pan